zurichat/Documentation/docs/search_result_guidelines.md

-## Guidelines On How To Serve Plugin Based Search Results
+## Guidelines On How To Serve Search Results

 All searches on Zuri chat are plugin base.
 Depending on the current active plugin, a user search is filtered base on the resources available on the plugin.